 My dad wore an ear-to-ear grin as we were led through safety drills and briefed on the mission parameters.

-Launching a DSRV from its surface support vessel is almost as exciting as watching cement dry without all the suspense of whether or not someone might carve their write in it.
+Launching a DSRV from its surface support vessel is almost as exciting as watching cement dry without all the suspense of whether or not someone might carve their name in it.
 Doing it from the inside is marginally better with the electronic bells and whistles being managed by the submarine’s pilot and co-pilot in the forward sphere.
 The middle sphere was occupied by a lone sailor whose sole mission was the monitor the life-support systems that would keep us alive once we sunk under the gentle waves rocking us from side to side.

-Dad was with me and Cesar in the aft sphere, not sure what to expect next but avidly watching as the DSRV’s crew went through their paces with speed and accuracy.
+Dad was with me and Cesar in the aft sphere, not sure what to expect but avidly watching as the DSRV’s crew went through their paces with speed and accuracy.
 It was my first time on the DSRV, so I didn’t know what to expect when Cesar told us to hang on to the metal bar that went around the circumference of the curved bench seats we were sitting on and to brace his feet against the opposite side.
-He then aimed his camera in our direction to snap off a series of pictures at odd angles when the pilot started to test the guidance and handling systems by taking the nimble submarine through its paces.
+He aimed his camera in our direction to snap off a series of pictures at odd angles when the pilot started to test the guidance and handling systems by taking the nimble submarine through its paces.
 At one point we were almost standing upright on the side of the seats across from us.
 The extreme angles had the added benefit of purging any excess air from the nooks and crannies of the dark green super-structure.

 Climbing through the small opening between the aft sphere and the center sphere, we sat back on the bench around a hatch open to the cold steel of the test platform below us.
 A white circle was painted as a target and just barely off center of the mating skirt now dogged down securely by the sailor manning the life support.
 He climbed back out of the hole to make room for me and my father, now without shoes due to the 12 inches of water that remained after the pumping.